 9. space for an ice chest.

 Considering the foodstuffs that you want to take with you on the road, you may have

-We store white granulated sugar and Bisquick in larger containers like those shown at left, except we pour the foodstuffs directly in the clean containers (instead of keeping the bags inside).
+We have stored white granulated sugar and Bisquick in larger containers like those shown, except we pour the foodstuffs directly in the clean containers (instead of keeping the bags inside).